dnarayanan/desikasgroupofawesomedocs/code_installations.rst

-Manual Installation With Intel Compilers
+Manual Installation With Intel Compilers (updated for el8 installation by Dhruv as of 9/13/2023)
 -----------------

 [2] The first set of instructions for the University of Florida